vesmirov/test-task_aelnpx/README.md

 ## Description:
 FakeCSV is an online service for generating CSV files with fake(dummy) data.

-The service allows you to generate large amounts of data that you can use to test your projects.
+The service allows you to generate large amounts of data, which you can use to test your projects.
-The generation process takes from a second to several minutes, depending on the specified parameters and the required amount of data.
+Csv generation process takes from a second to several minutes, depending on the specified parameters and the required amount of data.

 ## Deployment:

 ### Heroku

-The project is configured for deployment on the Heroku.
+FakeCSV is configured for deployment on Heroku.
-So before deployment you need to be sure, that you have an account on [Platform](https://heroku.com).
+So before deployment you need to be sure, that you have an [account] on the platform.(https://heroku.com).

-Detailed instructions for setting up heroku you can find in [official Heroku guide](https://devcenter.heroku.com/articles/getting-started-with-python).
+More detail instructions for setting up heroku and apps you can find in [official Heroku guide](https://devcenter.heroku.com/articles/getting-started-with-python).

+#### Steps:

 1. `git clone` project to local repository.

 2. [Install](https://devcenter.heroku.com/articles/getting-started-with-python#set-up) Heroku CLI.

-3. Login using `heroku login`.
+3. Login via `heroku login`.

-4. Being in the save level with manage.py, create your heroku app through `heroku create your-app-name`.
+4. Being at the save level with manage.py, create your Heroku app - `heroku create your-app-name`.

-5. The project using Celery library with Redis BSD.
-So you need to add redis addon to your dyno before pushing the code to heroku:
+5. The project uses Celery library with Redis BSD.
+So you need to add redis addon to your dyno before pushing code to Heroku:
   1. [provide](https://dashboard.heroku.com/account/billing) your card information.
-Don't be afraid, there is no charges, if you using hobby-dev plan;
+Don't be afraid, there is no charges if you using hobby-dev plan;
-  2. add addon to your heroku app with command `heroku addons:create heroku-redis:hobby-dev`;
+  2. add addon to your Heroku app - `heroku addons:create heroku-redis:hobby-dev`;
   3. wait until redis addon is ready;
-  4. add to your heroku configuration next variables:
+  4. add to your Heroku app configuration next variables:
     * SECRET_KEY (your django secret key);
-    * HOST (your heroku application url).
+    * HOST (your Heroku app url).
     You can add them through `heroku config:set SECRET_KEY=<your_django_secret_key> HOST=<your_app_url>`
-    If you need to turn on django debug mode, you can also add `DEBUG=True` variable.
+    If you need django with debug mode, you can also add `DEBUG=True` variable.

-5. Push local project to your heroku app `git push heroku main`.
+5. Push local project to your Heroku app - `git push heroku main`.

-6. Create superuser `heroku run python manage.py createsuperuser`.
+6. Create superuser for project - `heroku run python manage.py createsuperuser`.

 Now you can open website by typing `heroku open`.